Asssmodei/Asssmodei.Home/README.md

 # Asssmodei.Home

 Hello!
 My name is Vladislav.
-I just want to be good at ML.
+I just want to be good at ml and backend.